-This paper is arranged as follows: in Section \ref{a1}, we describe a method to deal with quantum transformation of a two-level system after one coherent pulse, which expresses the relationship between the density matrices for the two-level system before and after one coherent pulse.
-In Section \ref{a2} we investigate the properties of Rabi oscillation driven by pulse train.
-In Section \ref{a3} we study this kind of Rabi oscillation in ion-trap quantum computation, and get the failure probability.
-In Section \ref{a4} we give out some discussions.
-In Section \ref{a5} some conclusions are reached.
+This paper is arranged as follows: in Section \ref{a1} we describe a method to deal with the quantum transformation of a two-level system after one coherent pulse, which expresses the relationship between the density matrices for the two-level system before and after one coherent pulse.
+In Section \ref{a2} we investigate the properties of Rabi oscillation driven by a pulse train.
+In Section \ref{a3} we describe this kind of Rabi oscillation in ion-trap QC and obtain the failure probability.
+In Section \ref{a4} we offer some discussion, and some conclusions are presented in Section \ref{a5}.